-In another extension, we find an increased probability of delinquency for loans originated in low- and moderate-income areas, defined as areas with median income below 80 percent of the larger Metropolitan Statistical Area median income.
+In another extension, we find an increased probability of delinquency for loans originated in low- and moderate-income areas, defined as areas with median income below 80% of the larger Metropolitan Statistical Area median income.
 This points toward a negative by-product of the 1977 Community Reinvestment Act and Government Sponsored Enterprises housing goals, which seek to stimulate loan origination in low- and moderate-income areas.

 There is a large literature on the determinants of mortgage delinquencies and foreclosures, dating back to at least Von Furstenberg and Green (1974).
-Recent contributions include Cutts and Van Order (2005) and Pennington-Cross and Chomsisengphet (2007).
-Other papers analyzing the subprime crisis include Gerardi, Shapiro, and Willen (2008), Mian and Sufi (2008), DellAriccia, Igan, and Laeven (2008), and Keys, Mukherjee, Seru, and Vig (2008).
+Recent contributions include Cutts and Van Order (2005) and Pennington-Cross and Chomsisengphet (2007).5 Other papers analyzing the subprime crisis include Dell'Ariccia, Igan, and Laeven (2008), Gerardi, Shapiro, and Willen (2008), Keys et al. (2008), and Mian and Sufi (2008).
 Our paper makes several novel contributions.
 First, we quantify how much different determinants have contributed to the observed high delinquency rates for vintage 2006 and 2007 loans, which led up to the 2007 subprime mortgage crisis.
-Our data enables us to show that the effect of different loan-level characteristics as well as low house price appreciation was quantitatively too small to explain the poor performance of 2006 and 2007 vintage loans.
+Our data enable us to show that the effect of different loan-level characteristics as well as low house price appreciation was quantitatively too small to explain the poor performance of 2006 and 2007 vintage loans.
 Second, we uncover a downward trend in loan quality, determined as loan performance adjusted for differences in loan and borrower characteristics and macroeconomic circumstances.
 We further show that there was a deterioration of lending standards and a decrease in the subprime-prime mortgage rate spread during the 2001-2007 period.
-Together these results provide evidence that the rise and fall of the subprime mortgage market follows a classic lending boom-bust scenario, in which unsustainable growth leads to the collapse of the market.
+Together, these results provide evidence that the rise and fall of the subprime mortgage market follows a classic lending boom-bust scenario, in which unsustainable growth leads to the collapse of the market.
 Third, we show that the continual deterioration of loan quality could have been detected long before the crisis by means of a simple statistical exercise.
-Fourth, securitizers were, to some extent, aware of this deterioration over time, as evidenced by changing determinants of mortgage rates.
+Fourth, securitizers were, to some extent, aware of this deterioration over time, as evidenced by the changing determinants of mortgage rates.
 Fifth, we detect an increased likelihood of delinquency in low- and middle-income areas, after controlling for differences in neighborhood incomes and other loan, borrower, and macroeconomic factors.
-This empirical finding seems to suggest that the housing goals of the Community Reinvestment Act and/or Government Sponsored Enterprises-those intended to increase lending in low- and middle-income areas-might have created a negative by-product, that is associated with higher loan delinquencies.
+This empirical finding seems to suggest that the housing goals of the Community Reinvestment Act and/or Government Sponsored Enterprises-those intended to increase lending in low- and middle-income areas-might have created a negative byproduct that is associated with higher loan delinquencies.